moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 ## UI (user interface)

-Is the process designers use to build interfaces in software or computerized devices, focusing on looks or style.
+Is the process designers use to build interfaces in software or computerized devices, focusing on "look-and-feel" or style.
 Designers aim to create interfaces which users find easy to use and pleasurable.

-UI design refers to graphical user interfaces and other forms—e.g., voice-controlled interfaces.
+- "UI desig"n" refers to graphical user interfaces and other forms—e.g., voice-controlled interfaces.

 ## UX (user experience)